Polyolefin

 A polyolefin is a type of polymer with the general formula (CH2CHR)n where R is an alkyl group.
 They are usually derived from a small set of simple olefins (alkenes).
 Dominant in a commercial sense are polyethylene and polypropylene.
 More specialized polyolefins include polyisobutylene and polymethylpentene.
 They are all colorless or white oils or solids.
 Many copolymers are known, such as polybutene, which derives from a mixture of different butene isomers.
 The name of each polyolefin indicates the olefin from which it is prepared; for example, polyethylene is derived from ethylene, and polymethylpentene is derived from 4-methyl-1-pentene.
 Polyolefins are not olefins themselves because the double bond of each olefin monomer is opened in order to form the polymer.
 Monomers having more than one double bond such as butadiene and isoprene yield polymers that contain double bonds (polybutadiene and polyisoprene) and are usually not considered polyolefins.
 Polyolefins are the foundations of many chemical industries.

 Industrial polyolefins

 Most polyolefin are made by treating the monomer with metal-containing catalysts.
 The reaction is highly exothermic.

-Traditionally, Ziegler-Natta catalysts are used.
-Named after the Nobelists Karl Ziegler and Giulio Natta, these catalysts are prepared by treating titanium chlorides with organoaluminium compounds, such as triethylaluminium.
+Traditionally, Ziegler–Natta catalysts are used.
+Named after the Nobel laureates Karl Ziegler and Giulio Natta, these catalysts are prepared by treating titanium chlorides with organoaluminium compounds, such as triethylaluminium.
 In some cases, the catalyst is insoluble and is used as a slurry.
 In the case of polyethylene, chromium-containing Phillips catalysts are used often.
 Kaminsky catalysts are yet another family of catalysts that are amenable to systematic changes to modify the tacticity of the polymer, especially applicable to polypropylene.